 Holiday Dangers for Pets

-Before we get into our list of fun and adorable Dog Christmas outfits, gear, and decorations, it’s important to keep in mind the importance of safety.
+Before we get into our list of fun and adorable best Christmas outfits for dogs, gear, and decorations, it’s important to keep in mind the importance of safety.
 Holiday pet safety is something that can get forgotten in the hustle, bustle, and excitement of the season.

 All the tasty treats and festive decorations are fun, but for a curious pooch, they can be a hazard.
 Here are a few tips to make sure your pooch stays safe no matter how festive you want them to be: